redhat-openstack/website/source/uncategorized/testing-icehouse-using-tempest.html.md

 # Testing IceHouse using Tempest

-This page documents how to run tempest on an All-In-Once installation of RDO - IceHouse on Fedora 19/20.
+This page documents how to run tempest on an All-In-Once installation of RDO - IceHouse on RHEL, CentOS and Fedora 19/20.

 *   **Assumption:** packstack is already installed